PacificCoastEyes/ConsultantAI-fe/README.md

 ### Languages, Tools, and Frameworks

-The app's UI is built with TypeScript-based React.
+The app's UI is built with TypeScript-based React, bootstrapped with Create React App.
 The fully mobile-responsive design is based on customized Material UI.
 API calls are made with Axios.
 The app is hosted with Microsoft Azure Static Web Apps.